Skip to navigation Skip to content

 • Global Selection Menu (GLO) screen if the CRN the customer has written in the text has no letter at the end

-A Service Officer must be satisfied the customer record being accessed belongs to the correct person before assisting with the feedback.
+A Service Officer must be satisfied the customer record being accessed belongs to the correct person before helping with the feedback.

 Authentication is conducted by assessing the information contained within the feedback against information held on the record.

-Service Officers can only proceed once they are satisfied that the person lodging the feedback is the owner of the record being accessed or an authorised representative.
+Service Officers can only continue once they are satisfied that the person lodging the feedback is the owner of the record being accessed or an authorised representative.

 Can a CRN be located and there is sufficient information to confirm the feedback has been lodged by the customer or authorised representative?